demyxsh/demyx/README.md

 * Primary domain must be pointed to server's IP and must have a wildcard CNAME subdomain

 # Install
-Clone this repo and then sudo bash demyx.sh
 ```
 wget https://raw.githubusercontent.com/demyxco/demyx/master/install.sh && bash install.sh
 ```